Exercise increased caution in Kosovo due to terrorism. Some areas have increased risk. Read the entire Travel Advisory.

 Read the Department of State’s COVID-19 page before you plan any international travel.

-The Centers for Disease Control and Prevention (CDC) has issued a Level 4 Travel Health Notice for Kosovo due to COVID-19, indicating a very high level of COVID-19 in the country.
+The Centers for Disease Control and Prevention (CDC) has issued a Level 1 Travel Health Notice for Kosovo due to COVID-19, indicating a low level of COVID-19 in the country.
+Your risk of contracting COVID-19 and developing severe symptoms may be lower if you are fully vaccinated with an FDA authorized vaccine.
+Before planning any international travel, please review the CDC’s specific recommendations for fully vaccinated and unvaccinated travelers.

-Visit the Embassy's COVID-19 page for more information on COVID-19 in Kosovo.
+Visit the Embassy's COVID-19 page for more information on COVID-19 and related restrictions and conditions in Kosovo

 Reconsider travel to: